10 best investing apps for beginners

 6. Invstr

-Get started with Invstr by learning lessons from Invstr Academy.
-After gaining experience and confidence, you can start investing in fractional shares with as little as $5.
+Invstr offers lessons from Invstr Academy to get you started.
+After gaining experience and confidence, you can start investing with as little as $5.

 Features